Market Sentiment in Indices Trade

 Inflation Policy

-Below 2 % a country will go into deflation, where prices of items begin to drop to levels which cannot sustain economic growth & a country faces the risk of economic slow-down.
+Below 2 % a country will go in to deflation, where prices of items begin to drop to levels which can not sustain economic growth & a country faces the risk of economic slow-down.

 Between 2% and 5% - meaning the price are high enough to sustain economic growth & at same time these prices are not too expensive to make the goods & services unaffordable to the consumers.

-Above 6% - prices are starting to get expensive & becoming out of reach of consumers in terms of affordability, the higher the inflation level goes the more unaffordable the price of goods & services become, meaning less spending power from the consumers, therefore meaning producers of good will not make enough sales & profits as the price of their goods is out of reach for the consumers because they have become too expensive & unaffordable.
+Above 6% - prices are starting to get expensive & becoming out of reach of consumers in terms of affordability, the higher the inflation level goes the more unaffordable the price of goods & services become, meaning less spending power from consumers, therefore meaning producers of good will not make enough sales & profits as the price of their goods is out of reach for the consumers because they have become too expensive & unaffordable.
 This is not good for economic growth, in fact this will also cause economic slow-down because goods are not moving as fast within an economy.

-The art of inflation control is a delicate balancing act, too low and economic growth slows down, too high & economic growth also slows down, and this is why economies have to aim for the optimum inflation of between 2% and 5% to ensure the economic growth of their economy is bullish.
+The art of controlling inflation is a delicate balancing act, too low and economic growth slows down, too high & economic growth also slows down, and this is why economies have to aim for the optimum inflation of between 2% and 5% to ensure the economic growth of their economy is bullish.

 As a stocks trader you might not be aware of a country's monetary policy, but these policies are the main factors that determine the long term market sentiments of a particular Indices.

-Now this EU Quantitative Easing Policy which is to be carried throughout 2015 and 2016, will be the main Factor influencing the long term market of all European based Stock Indices - Such as EURO STOXX, Germany DAX30, France CAC40, Italy FTSEMIB40, Netherlands AEX25 and Spain IBEX 25 Indices.
+Now this EU Quantitative Easing Policy which is to be carried throughout 2015 and 2016, will be the main Factor influencing the long term market of all European based Indices - Such as EURO STOXX, Germany DAX30, France CAC40, Italy FTSEMIB40, Netherlands AEX25 and Spain IBEX 25 Indices.

-For Example, the Germany DAX30 went up by 22,000 Points between January 2015 when this QE policy was announced & March 2015 when this program was started
+For Example, the Germany DAX 30 went up by 22,000 Points between January 2015 when this QE policy was announced & March 2015 when this program was started